FlyxHub/Learn-Python/Flip a Coin/coinFlipChallenge.md

     - If the user's preduction is incorrect, they lose.
 - Propmt the user to press ENTER to play again

-This process should repeat until the user stops the script with CTRL+C Your script should also include error handling, you never know what the user will do, and how your code will react.
+This process should repeat until the user stops the script with CTRL+C. \
+Your script should also include error handling, you never know what the user will do, and how your code will react.

-When you're done, compare your code to [mine](coinFlip.py).
-Asesss what you did well, and what you could do better.
+When you're done, compare your code to [mine](coinFlip.py). \
+Assess what you did well, and what you could do better.

 ## Resources
 I can't stop you from just Googling how to do this, but that won't help you learn!